-The possession, use, sale, manufacturing, or distribution of illicit drugs and/ or paraphernalia is a violation of the law and is prohibited.
-See the University Alcohol and Other Drug policy fin Appendix B on pave 85 or full policy guidelines.
+The possession, use, sale, manufacturing, or distribution of illicit drugs and/or paraphernalia is a violation of the law and is prohibited.
+See the University Alcohol and Other Drug policy in Appendix B for full policy guidelines.

 Extension Cords

 Single multiple wall socket outlet adapters (commonly called octopus outlets) are prohibited.
 If additional outlets are needed in a room, residents are to use a power strip bar (14 gauge or less) with a circuit breaker.
 Additional wiring and extension cord use and/or tampering with or altering any electrical outlets, lighting fixtures or light switches is prohibited.